Plead Guilty to DWI?

 As if all those consequences weren’t bad enough, a prior conviction of DWI can result in enhanced penalties and charges if you are arrested for DWI or DWAI in the future.
 Instead of a misdemeanor charge, you could be facing a felony charge with a minimum jail term.
 License suspensions and revocations are extended on subsequent convictions as well.
 In the event that you hold a CDL, you could face a permanent, lifetime revocation of your ability to drive commercial motor vehicles.

 All this may sound like too much to overcome, but it isn’t.
-A lawyer experienced in DWI and employment law can help you navigate the obstacles set by different licensing agencies in New York State – at Jeannie D. Michalski, LLP we do it every single day.
-We offer free consultations for DWI clients, so call (585) 351-2500 today and come meet us at either our Brighton or Avon office.
+A lawyer experienced in DWI and employment law can help you navigate the obstacles set by different licensing agencies in New York State – at Jeannie D. Michalski we do it every single day.
+We offer free consultations for DWI clients, so call (585) 351-2500 today and come meet us at our Avon office.
 We look forward to talking about your case and helping you.